publiccodenet/about/activities/communication/pitching.md

 Where does your money come from?

-* The runway was provided by a philanthropic grant, but long term the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should be working on.
-In the long term, we expect to get both member dues and philanthropic gifts.
+* The runway was provided by a philanthropic grant, but long term the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should work on.
+In the long term, we expect we'll be funded by a combination of member dues and philanthropic gifts.
 * We're member-funded, but how to get members for a new association is a chicken and egg problem, so we started with a philanthropic grant.
 * Member dues pay for our core activities.
-Philanthropy pays for our expansion and our research and development - it allows us to develop new approaches, and design and test new assets before we apply these to core activities, which are effectively taxpayer funded.
+Philanthropy pays for our expansion and our research and development - it allows us to develop new stewardship activities, and design and test new assets before we apply these to core activities, which are effectively taxpayer funded.

 What about donor influence - do you have a conflict of interest?

-* No. Philanthropists can give money, and sit on an advisory committee, but only members (publicly owned organizations) can vote in the general assembly or appoint the board of directors.
+* No. Philanthropists can give money and sit on an advisory committee, but only members (publicly owned organizations) can vote in the general assembly or appoint the board of directors.
 * No. We also don't work for hire; you can't pay the Foundation to do work.

 Is now the right time and place?
 What about incumbent vendors?